spencerldixon/boilerplate/README.md

 - An onboarding modal with turbo frames (easy to make multistep, just link to the next turbo frame)
 - Cancancan installed with default abilites set up for admin
 - Bullet set up to catch n+1s early
+- Performance tweaks for a high Lighthouse score out of the box
+- Sitemap Generator gem for dynamic sitemaps - `rails sitemap:refresh`
+- Active Storage configured with S3 to host the sitemap (since ephemeral storage with Heroku)

 ## Configurations